aditiamahdar/simple_redis/README.md

 end
 ```

-And you can change those 3 configurations in the fly when using the method, example:
+And you can change those 3 configurations on the fly, example:

 ```ruby
 SimpleRedis.fetch(db: 'important-db', key: 'department-list', host: 'redis_host', port: 'redis_port') do